krisek/audioloader/README.md

 [![Screenshot](https://i.postimg.cc/fyCT7vS9/Screenshot-from-2020-04-26-16-03-24.png)](https://postimg.cc/fS3NDmKz)

-The software has three components: a Flask/Python based backend, an Angular/Bootstrap based, responsive web user interface and and optional disovery daemon which discovers UPnP media renderers on the local network.
+The software has three components: a Flask/Python based backend, an Angular/Bootstrap based, responsive web user interface and and optional discovery daemon which discovers UPnP media renderers on the local network.

 The Flask application is very thin, it does almost nothing but proxying requests towards the MPD server from the web client.

-The application features five ways of selecting music from MPD:
+The application features six ways of selecting music from MPD and other sources:

 1. selecting folders from a browser
 1. searching in the MPD database